junxit/us-congress-bills-111/bill.md

 - **(a)** *Heading renamed*
   - **(1)** *In general* The heading of section 122 is amended by striking “by satellite carriers within local markets” and inserting “of local television programming by satellite”.
-  - **(2)** *Table of contents* The table of contents for chapter I is amended by striking the item relating to section 122 and inserting the following:
+  - **(2)** *Table of contents* The table of contents for chapter I chapter 1 is amended by striking the item relating to section 122 and inserting the following:
 - **(b)** *Statutory license* Section 122(a) is amended to read as follows:
   > - **(a)** *Secondary transmissions into local markets*
   >   - **(1)** *Secondary transmissions of television broadcast stations within a local market* A secondary transmission of a performance or display of a work embodied in a primary transmission of a television broadcast station into the station's local market shall be subject to statutory licensing under this section if—